Constant mean curvature, flux conservation, and symmetry: Conservation

-For each fixed $\,t\in\R\,$, the helix $\,\G_{t}:=f(t,\US^{1})\,$ forms a non-trivial cycle in $\,H_{1}(\Sigma)\,$.
-Any oriented surface that realizes the homology between $\,\G_{t}\,$ and the compatibly oriented cycle $\,\b\in\cy_{2}(B)\,$ is then a \textit{cap} for $\,\G_{t}\,$.
+For each fixed $\,t\in\R$, the helix $\,\G_{t}:=f(t,\US^{1})\,$ forms a non-trivial cycle in $\,H_{1}(\Sigma)$.
+Any oriented surface that realizes the homology between $\,\G_{t}\,$ and the compatibly oriented cycle $\,\b\in B\,$ is then a \emph{cap} for $\,\G_{t}$.

-For instance, the line segment (indeed, any arc) joining $\,\mathbf{0}\,$ to $\,\g(t)\,$ in $\,\C\,$ will, under the $\,\US^{1}\,$ action \ref{eqn:screw}, sweep out a cap.
-Such caps are preserved by the $\,\US^{1}\,$ action, a useful property that many other caps lack. \eoeg \end{eg}
+For instance, the line segment (or any arc) joining $\,\mathbf{0}\,$ to $\,\g(t)\,$ in $\,\C\,$ will, under the $\,\US^{1}\,$ action \ref{eqn:screw}, sweep out a cap, and all arcs give rise to the same reduced cap in this way.
+Such caps are also preserved by the $\,\US^{1}\,$ action, a useful property that many other caps lack. \eob \end{eg}